-5.7 Multiple HttpSecurity
+5.9 Multiple HttpSecurity

-We can configure multiple HttpSecurity instances just as we can have multiple http blocks.
+We can configure multiple HttpSecurity instances just as we can have multiple http> blocks.
 The key is to extend the WebSecurityConfigurationAdapter multiple times.
 For example, the following is an example of having a different configuration for URL's that start with /api/.

 '''

 @EnableWebSecurity

 public class MultiHttpSecurityConfig {

 public UserDetailsService userDetailsService() throws Exception {

+// ensure the passwords are encoded properly

+UserBuilder users = User.withDefaultPasswordEncoder();

 InMemoryUserDetailsManager manager = new InMemoryUserDetailsManager();

-manager.createUser(User.withUsername("user").password("password").roles("USER").build());

-manager.createUser(User.withUsername("admin").password("password").roles("USER","ADMIN").build());

-return manager;
+manager.createUser(users.username("user").password("password").roles("USER").build());

+manager.createUser(users.username("admin").password("password").roles("USER","ADMIN").build());

 @Configuration

 public static class ApiWebSecurityConfigurationAdapter extends WebSecurityConfigurerAdapter {

 protected void configure(HttpSecurity http) throws Exception {

 .antMatcher("/api/")

 .authorizeRequests()

 .anyRequest().hasRole("ADMIN")

 .and()

 .httpBasic();

-}

 @Configuration

-4

 public static class FormLoginWebSecurityConfigurerAdapter extends WebSecurityConfigurerAdapter {

-@Override

 protected void configure(HttpSecurity http) throws Exception {

 .authorizeRequests()

 .anyRequest().authenticated()

-.and()

 .formLogin();

 }

 '''

-- Configure Authentication as normal - Oreate an instance of WebSecurityConfigurerAdapter that contains @Order to specify whichWebSecurityConfigurerAdapter should be considered first. - The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/ - Create another instance of WebSecurityConfigurerAdapter.
+Configure Authentication as normal

+- Oreate an instance of WebSecurityConfigurerAdapter that contains @Order to specify whichWebSecurityConfigurerAdapter should be considered first. - The http.antMatcher states that this HttpSecurity will only be applicable to URLs that start with /api/ - ◆ Create another instance of WebSecurityConfigurerAdapter.
 If the URL does not start with /api/ this configuration will be used.
 This configuration is considered after ApiWebSecurityConfigurationAdapter since it has an @Order value after 1 (no @Order defaults to last).

-5.8 Method Security
+5.10 Method Security